 - Owners may want to conservatively grant themselves the ability to reduce the ownership stake of others not actively participating in the company for a fair market value.
 This may be a valuable tool for future owners who believe they are working disproportionately harder than others, yet not receiving a fair percentage of the profits.
 This can also motivate inactive owners to increase their participation or risk being bought out.

 - However, owners should recognize that any power to reduce another’s ownership can be used unjustly in favor of the option holder.
 For example, if the holder is aware of a future sale at a significantly increased valuation, he or she may use this power to prematurely buy out co-owners.
-To help counter this risk, several techniques should be used to minimize the likelihood of nefarious actions.
-For example, a forced sale could require that an owner keep a tail interest in the company for several years after being forced out to help reduce the risk of missing out on a significant growth in sale valuation.
+To help counter this risk, owners should consider techniques to minimize the likelihood of nefarious actions, such as granting owners who are forced out of the company a tail interest that will capture some of the future upside of the company.

 - A proper valuation method must be selected.
 The intricacies of how a valuation method should be structured within a buy-sell is beyond the scope of this article, but it is important to note that because these types of succession planning agreements vary from the typical buy-sell agreement, the standard valuation method may not work.
 Rather, the method may need to favor those with increased vulnerability – for example, any owner threatened with losing a portion of his or her interest in the company – to properly compensate them for their loss.
 This could be achieved, for example, by guaranteeing a premium is paid on top of any fair market value or by using a projected future valuation.